apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 is present: the act of instantiating the object, while potentially exhibiting create inconsistency, is atomic.
 Applications may be able to use that fact to their advantage.

+The [Abortable](abortable.html) interface exposes this ability to abort an output stream before its data is made visible, so can be used for checkpointing and similar operations.

 ## <a name="implementors"></a> Implementors notes.